PHP Email API - Documentation

 {

-// create configuration with api key
+// create a mailslurp configuration with API_KEY environment variable

 }